elehcimd/mltraq/mkdocs/index.md

 * **Computation**: The (optional) chained execution of `steps` is implemented with [joblib.Parallel](https://joblib.readthedocs.io/en/latest/parallel.html) using process-based parallelism.
 Cluster-specific backends for Dask, Ray and Spark, as well as custom ones, can be used.
 The `step` functions and `run` objects must be serializable with `cloudpickle`.
 * **Persistence**: By default, an in-memory SQLite database is used and its [default limits](https://sqlite.org/limits.html) do apply.
 Database persistence [supports a wide range of types](./advanced/storage.md#list-of-supported-types), including: `bool`, `int`, `float`, `string`, `UUID.uuid`, `bytes`, `dict`, `list`, `tuple`, `set`, `Numpy`, `Pandas` and `PyArrow` objects.
 For large objects, use the [Data store](./advanced/datastore.md) interface.
-* **Capabilities**: There is currently no streaming of tracking data and no web dashboard.

 ## Requirements